White phosphorus munition: Regulation and application

-Incendiary ammunition is prohibited by the Geneva Convention, the provisions of which are binding on all countries involved in military conflicts.
-But because white phosphorus has legal uses, shells filled with it are not directly prohibited by international humanitarian law.
-Experts consider them not as incendiary, but as masking, since their main goal is to create a smoke screen.
+Uses

 White phosphorus ignites when interacting with oxygen, releasing a large amount of smoke during combustion.
 The military can use the curtain to mask troop movements.
 However, the chemical characteristics of the substance make phosphorus bombs especially dangerous: the burning temperature of phosphorus is 800–2500 °C; it sticks to various surfaces, including skin and clothes; the burning substance is difficult to extinguish.
 White phosphorus can cause deep burns down to the bones, and remnants of the substance in the tissues can ignite again after the initial treatment.
 It is difficult for military doctors, who are usually limited by medical resources, to provide timely and full assistance to the victims.
 Even burn survivors can die from organ failure due to the toxicity of white phosphorus.
 In addition, fires caused by incendiary projectiles can destroy civilian buildings and property, and damage crops and livestock.
 Humanitarian organizations such as Human Rights Watch are calling on governments to include phosphorus warheads under the UN Convention on Certain Conventional Weapons.

-Despite the danger, for 2022 the Chemical Weapons Convention did not classify phosphorus bombs as such.
-Non-governmental international organizations have recorded their use during military conflicts in Syria, Afghanistan, the Gaza Strip, and other war zones.
-However, the use of phosphorus bombs near populated areas or civilians is still a war crime, as humanitarian law requires military attacks to be selective.
-The command is obliged to distinguish between civilians and soldiers, as well as civilian and military objects, which is impossible when using such projectiles in populated areas.
+Non-governmental international organizations have recorded the military use of white phosphorus in Syria, Afghanistan, the Gaza Strip, and other war zones.
+Militaries worldwide, including the US military, use white phosphorus for incendiary purposes.